joshgerdes/jekyll-uno/_drafts/2023-07-03-AddYourOwnDataAzureOpenAI.md

 Our scenario is this:

-* We would like to use ChatGPT functionality, to query up-to-date information on Microsoft Azure, specifically Azure Elastic SAN.
+* We would like to use ChatGPT functionality, to query up-to-date information on Microsoft Azure, in this example, we will look for information on Azure Elastic SAN (which was added in late 2022).

 When querying ChatGPT for Azure Elastic SAN, we get: